parasaurolophus/go/utilities/README.md

     {"foo"} is equivalent to m["foo"] while {"foo", ""bar"} is equivalent to m["foo"]["bar"].
 For paths with more than one entry, each intermediate container is assumed to be a map[string]any.

-func GetJSONPathString[Value any](

-        path string,
-        m map[string]any,

-) (

-        value Value,
-        err error,

-)
-    Return the value specified by the given path in the given map.
-Paths are "/" delimited sequences of keys.
-For example, "foo" is equivalent to m["foo"] while "foo/bar" is equivalent to m["foo"]["bar"].
-For composite keys, each intermediate container is assumed to be a map[string]any.

 func GetNumericAttribute[Value Number](m map[string]any, key string) (value Value, err error)
     Convert the value of the specified key in the given map to the specified